 Assess heart size

-In a healthy individual the heart should occupy no more than 50% of the thoracic width (e.g. a cardiothoracic ratio of <0.5).
+In a healthy individual, the heart should occupy no more than 50% of the thoracic width (e.g. a cardiothoracic ratio of less than 0.5).

-If the heart occupies more than 50% of the thoracic width (on a PA CXR) then this suggests abnormal enlargement (cardiomegaly).
-Cardiomegaly can occur for a wide variety of reasons including valvular disease, cardiomyopathy, pulmonary hypertension and pericardial effusion.
+Cardiomegaly is said to be present if the heart occupies more than 50% of the thoracic width on a PA chest X-ray.
+Cardiomegaly can develop for a wide variety of reasons including valvular heart disease, cardiomyopathy, pulmonary hypertension and pericardial effusion.

 Inspect the borders of the heart which should be well defined in healthy individuals:

 The right atrium makes up most of the right heart border.